mindspore-ai/docs/docs/reinforcement/docs/source_en/index.rst

 Future Roadmap
 ---------------

 - This initial release of MindSpore Reinforcement contains a stable API for implementing reinforcement learning algorithms and executing computation using MindSpore’s computational graphs.
-It does not yet include the more advanced features for the parallel and distributed execution of algorithms or the support for multi-agent scenarios with cooperating and competing agents – stay tuned for future releases of MindSpore Reinforcement that will include these features.
+Now it supports semi-automatic distributed execution of algorithms and multi-agent, but does not support fully automatic distributed capabilities yet.
+These features will be included in the subsequent version of MindSpore Reinforcement.
+Please look forward to it.

 Typical MindSpore Reinforcement Application Scenarios
 ------------------------------------------------------